Department of Fire & Emergency Services: Structure

 The Department of Fire and Emergency Services operates under the Emergency Services Minister of the Government of Western Australia and is the Hazard Management Agency for cyclones, floods, storms, tsunami, structural collapses, HAZMAT incidents, earthquakes and fires.
 Their operational branch comprises metropolitan and country operations, operations capability, and oversees the listed services.

-The Career Fire and Rescue Service of Western Australia consists of 1,249 paid firefighters working from 25 metropolitan stations and four country stations.
+The Career Fire and Rescue Service of Western Australia consists of 1,249 paid firefighters working from 26 metropolitan stations and four country stations.
 Career firefighters attend a 21-week training course held at the academy in Forrestfield.
-They work on a roster of two 10-hour day shifts followed by two 14-hour night shifts and then four days off.
-Metropolitan stations operate with at least one urban pumper and light tanker, with a crew of one station officer and three firefighters.
-(Perth station does not run light tankers.)
-Country stations operate with a crew of one station officer and five fire fighters.
-Some metropolitan stations operate as relieving stations where two additional firefighters are on shift, these firefighters will fill short staffing at other stations if the need arises.
+They work on a roster of two 10-hour day shifts followed by two 14-hour night shifts and four days off.
+Metropolitan stations operate with at least one urban pumper and light tanker, with a crew of one station officer and three firefighters, while Perth Station does not run light tankers.
+Country stations operate with a crew of one station officer and five firefighters.
+Some metropolitan stations operate as relieving stations where two additional firefighters are on shift; these firefighters will fill short staffing at other stations if the need arises.

 Appliance allocation is typically one Urban Pumper and one Light Tanker, with a second pump located at Perth, Vincent, Daglish, Fremantle, Welshpool and Bunbury.
 Two CLPs (Combined Ladder Platforms) are located at Perth and Fremantle stations.
 Two SET's (Specialised Equipment Tender) are located at Murdoch and Osborne Park.
-Four permanent Urban Tankers are located at Joondalup, Malaga, Cardup and Canning Vale, with additional Urban Tankers added at Ellenbrook, Hope Valley, Midland, Welshpool and Maddington, during the high threat period.
-The ICV (Incident Control Vehicle) is located at Belmont Station, The POD carrier is also located at Canning Vale.
+Four permanent Urban Tankers are located at Joondalup, Malaga, Cardup and Cockburn, with additional Urban Tankers added at Ellenbrook, Hope Valley, Midland, Kiara, Welshpool, Butler and Maddington, during the high threat period.
+The ICV (Incident Control Vehicle) is located at Belmont Station, The POD carrier is also located at Canning Vale for USAR CAT2 trained personnel.

-The Volunteer Fire and Rescue Service (VFRS) is a volunteer service predominantly attending motor vehicle accidents, structure fires and HAZMAT incidents outside of metropolitan areas.
+The Volunteer Fire and Rescue Service (VFRS) is a volunteer service predominantly attending motor vehicle accidents, structure fires, and HAZMAT incidents in large urban areas.
 In 2024 the VFRS had 2,219 volunteer firefighters in 93 brigades across the state.